 Testing Procedure: The test drive is taken over a route specified by the examiner.
-It may include left and right turns, intersections, railway crossings, curves, up and down grades, rural or semi-rural roads, city multilane streets, expressway driving and multi-turn lane maneuvers.
+It may include left and right turns, intersections, railway crossings, curves, rural or semi-rural roads, city multi-lane streets, expressway driving and multi-turn lane maneuvers.